workplacebuddy/shurly/README.md

 - Endpoints to expose some statistics, data is already captured
 - Track incoming parameters in `hits`, maybe?
+- Add aliases for destinations, so hits count for the original
 - A somewhat attractive 404 page, or a default destination?
 - Description of all the API endpoints